JLuc/scribus-project-manager/README.md

 Add `syncmaster="masterchap"` in your book's config file.

 Then use various options :
-- `makbook -sync -s` : sync all chapter files styles with master's styles
+- `makebook -sync -s` : sync all chapter files styles with master's styles
-- `makbook -sync -ps` : sync all chapter files paragraph styles with master's paragraph styles
+- `makebook -sync -ps` : sync all chapter files paragraph styles with master's paragraph styles
-- `makbook -sync -cs` : sync all chapter files character styles with master's character styles
+- `makebook -sync -cs` : sync all chapter files character styles with master's character styles
-- `makbook -sync -c` : sync all chapter files colors with master's colors
+- `makebook -sync -c` : sync all chapter files colors with master's colors
-- `makbook -sync -m` : sync all chapter files masterpages with master's masterpage
+- `makebook -sync -m` : sync all chapter files masterpages with master's masterpage

 ### for a specific chapter and master file